Europa League last-32 draw: Arsenal must overcome Olympiacos as Man Utd battle Club Brugge | Goal.com

 Arsenal must overcome Olympiacos to remain in contention for Europa League glory, while Manchester United will face Club Brugge in the last 32.

-Wolves’ continental adventure has delivered another intriguing tie, with Nuno’s side set to take on Espanyol.
+Wolves’ continental adventure has delivered another intriguing tie, with Nuno Espirito Santo’s side set to take on Espanyol.

 Celtic, meanwhile, will face Danish opposition in the form of FC Copenhagen and their Old Firm rivals Rangers tackle Braga.